zwave-js/zwave-js-ui/docs/usage/reverse-proxy.md

-# ZWavejs2Mqtt Behind a Reverse Proxy
+# Accessing From Behind a Proxy

-There are two ways to enable access to ZWavejs2Mqtt from behind a proxy that uses subpaths to serve the pages and services.
+There are two ways to enable access to ZWavejs2Mqtt from behind a reverse proxy that uses subpaths to serve the pages and services.

 You can use a header to signal where the external path is or you can configure